kuujo/vertigo/README.md

 * Round robin selector - selects targets in a round-robin fashion
 * Random selector - selects a random target to which to send each message
 * Hash selector - uses a simple mod hash algorithm to select a target for each message
-* Fair selector - selects the target with the least number of messages in the queue
+* Fair selector - selects the target with the least number of messages in its send queue
 * All selector - sends each message to all target instances
 * Custom selector - user provided custom selector implementation